Viscosity solution of system of integro-partial differential equations with interconnected obstacles of non-local type without Monotonicity Conditions: The main result : Existence and uniqueness of the solution for the system of IPDEs with interconnected obstacles

-Now, let us show that $(u^i)_{i \in \mi}$ is the unique solution in the class of continuous functions of polynomial growth.
-It is based on the uniqueness of the markovian solution to BSDEs.
+Now, let us show that $(u^i)_{i \in \mi}$ is the unique solution in the class of continuous functions with polynomial growth.
+It is based on the uniqueness of the Markovian solution of the system of reflected BSDEs \eqref{eqBSDE}.

-So let $(\bar u^i)_{i \in \ii}$ be another continuous with polynomial growth solution of \eqref{system} in the sense of Definition \eqref{nvdef}, i.e., for any $i \in \mathcal{I}$,
+So let $(\bar u^i)_{i \in \ii}$ be another continuous with polynomial growth solution of \eqref{system} in the sense of Definition \ref{nvdef}, i.e., for any $i \in \mathcal{I}$,

 Next, let us consider the following system of reflected BSDEs:

 As for the reflected BSDEs \eqref{nvRBSDE}, the solution of the system \eqref{nvRBSDE2} exists and is unique since the deterministic functions $(\bar{u}^i)_{i \in \ii}$ are continuous and of polynomial growth.
 Moreover, there exists a deterministic continuous functions of polynomial growth $(v^{i})_{\ii}$, such that: